zengjixiang/jina/docs/concepts/orchestration/flow.md

 ### Define topologies over Executors

-{class}`~jina.Flow`s are not restricted to sequential execution.
+{class}`~jina-serve.Flow`s are not restricted to sequential execution.
 Internally they are modeled as graphs, so they can represent any complex, non-cyclic topology.

 A typical use case for such a Flow is a topology with a common pre-processing part, but different indexers separating embeddings and data.

-To define a custom topology you can use the `needs` keyword when adding an {class}`~jina.Executor`.
+To define a custom topology you can use the `needs` keyword when adding an {class}`~jina-serve.Executor`.
 By default, a Flow assumes that every Executor needs the previously added Executor.

 ```python
 from jina import Executor, requests, Flow